Dansby Swanson Preview, Player Props: Cubs vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA among all MLB pitching staffs (4.44).
+- The Tigers' 4.46 team ERA ranks 19th across all MLB pitching staffs.

-- His last time out came on Wednesday against the Minnesota Twins, when the righty went 2 2/3 innings, surrendering four earned runs while allowing eight hits.
+- In his most recent time out on Friday against the Cleveland Guardians, the lefty threw six innings, giving up one earned run while surrendering three hits.

-- The 24-year-old has a 4.83 ERA and 8.7 strikeouts per nine innings across 14 games this season, while allowing a batting average of .246 to opposing hitters.
+- In eight games this season, the 26-year-old has amassed a 3.76 ERA and 10.1 strikeouts per nine innings, while allowing a batting average of .238 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.